 Crop & Pest Report

-Frequent dews and warm temperatures continue to provide a favorable environment for rust to develop on dry edible beans.
+Heavy and/or frequent dews and warm temperatures provide a favorable environment for both sunflower rust and for dry edible bean rust.

 Maps detailing corn accumulated daily growing days, percent normal rainfall, departure from normal average air temperature, and accumulated wheat growing degree days.

 Information from the South Central region of North Dakota.

 Analysis of root rot samples collected during field scouting (Adam Carlson, NDSU & Kim Zitnick, NDSU) has revealed increasing incidence and severity of root rot in lentils across northwest ND.

 Waterhemp was identified at multiple locations in the vicinity of the Red River near ND 17 (east of Grafton, ND) in 2015.

 The wheat midge pheromone trap monitoring network using the PestWeb system (Montana State University) indicates that numbers of wheat midge increased slightly; however, most traps sites are considered low.

 Banded sunflower moths usually emerge from the soil about mid-July.